Lichtphyz/Houston_flooding/README.md

 <img src="https://github.com/Lichtphyz/Lichtphyz.github.io/blob/master/images/output_MHY2RT_1800.gif">

-note: This one is cool, because you can see the 'ghost of the past' in the areas with no post-hurricane imagery, but there was pre-hurricane imagery.
+This next one is particularly interesting to me because you can see the 'ghost of the past' in the areas with no post-hurricane imagery, but there was pre-hurricane imagery.
 They are evidence that the U-Net model is not just using the post-hurriane images, but also takes the pre-hurricane condidtions into account.
 <img src="https://github.com/Lichtphyz/Lichtphyz.github.io/blob/master/images/output_Hm6IJy_low_res.gif">